 • Vanilla panna cotta: The creamy, subtle sweetness of panna cotta balances the boldness of the Espresso Martini, creating a delightful contrast that you’ll love

-There you have it – our insider collection of top Espresso Martini variations, along with a few insights on making it like a pro (even if you are a complete noob!).
-Sign up for our newsletter to receive more inspiration each month and visit the SKYY Vodka website for more cocktail tips and tricks.
+There you have it!
+Our insider collection of top Espresso Martini variations, along with a few insights on making them like a pro.
+Sign up for our newsletter to get more inspiration each month and visit the SKYY Vodka website to stock up.

 ]]>